 It covers a range of scenarios – physical and mental

 TAL TPD Insurance provides coverage for certain types of mental illness, meaning that you are also protected in case you become totally and permanently disabled due to such conditions.

-A TPD payout takes the form of a one-off cash benefit, which in the case of TAL is up to $2 million.
-It’s your choice how you use these funds, but it could help cover in-home nursing support or other medical costs.
-It’s about ensuring you and your family maintain a great Australian life – the way you’d always planned to.
+A TPD payout takes the form of a one-off lump sum cash benefit, rather than ongoing income support payments made over a period of time.
+It’s your choice how you use these funds, but it could include living expenses for you and your family; mortgage repayments or rent; or in-home nursing support, rehabilitation or other medical costs.
+It’s about ensuring you and your family maintain your financial obligations, so you can focus on your health and wellbeing.

-- You can choose between stepped or level premiums.
+TPD cover options are flexible.
+You can choose between stepped or level premiums.
 With stepped, your premiums increase each year with your age and the level of cover.
-Level premiums generally remain more constant and can be more cost effective long term. .
-Level premiums give more certainty on cost.
+Level premiums generally remain more constant and can be more cost-effective long term.

-You can take out TPD Insurance on its own or you could bundle it with your Life Insurance plan.
-The cost of premiums varies according to factors such as your age, gender, occupation, personal pastimes, whether you smoke and the type and amount of cover.
+You can take out TPD Insurance on its own or you can bundle it with your Life Insurance plan.
+Your premium will vary depending on a range of factors, such as your age, gender, health, occupation, personal pastimes, whether you smoke and the type and amount of cover you choose.